Time Series

 data_epil = d2[:period*sr:, :channels]

-The read_csv function is used with the keyword argument delim_whitespace.
-When set to True, this allows to import data that are space-separated (rather than comma-separated).
-If you check the data .txt files, you will see that the numbers (which represent voltages) are indeed separated by space, not comma.
+The read_csv function is called in combination with the keyword argument delim_whitespace.
+When its value is set to True, this allows the user to import data that are space-separated (rather than comma-separated).
+If you eyeball the contents of the data .txt files, you will notice that the numbers (which represent voltages) are indeed separated by spaces, not commas.

-Next, three constants are assigned: The sampling rate, sr, which is given in number of samples recorded per seconds; the duration of the recording, period, which is given in seconds; and the number of columns, referred to as channels, to be extracted from the recording.
-We use the first 10 columns in this lesson.
+Next, three constants are assigned: The sampling rate (sr) is given in the number of samples recorded per second; the duration of the recording (period) which is given in seconds; and the number of columns (channels), to be extracted from the recording.
+Let’s make use of the first 10 columns of data for the remainder of this lesson.

-The data are then converted from a data frame to Numpy arrays.
+The data are then converted from Pandas DataFrame into a NumPy array.

-To see the names of the channels (or recording sensors) we can use head.
+To see the names of the channels (or recording sensors) we can use the head method as follows:.

 PYTHON